MicrosoftDocs/power-platform/power-virtual-agents/gdpr-delete.md

 ### Bot chat logs

 All bot chat logs are deleted when the bot is deleted.
-See [steps to delete bot](#virtual-agent-bot-content) for more information.
+See [steps to delete bot](#power-virtual-agents-bot-content) for more information.

-### Virtual agent telemetry
+### Power Virtual Agents telemetry

-All virtual agent telemetry data is automatically deleted within 29 days.
+All Power Virtual Agents telemetry data is automatically deleted within 29 days.
 No action from the user is needed.

 ### Metrics

 To delete metrics data, you must delete your bot.
-See [steps to delete your bot](#virtual-agent-bot-content) for more information.
+See [steps to delete your bot](#power-virtual-agents-bot-content) for more information.

 ### System telemetry